Popular Stories

 Loading the player...

-Hydrangeas are one of the most loved flowers in the world, with impressive blooms in a huge range of colours.
+Hydrangeas are one of the most loved flowers in the world, with impressive blooms in a vast range of colours.
 They’re also easy to grow, especially if you already have some in your garden, because you can use hydrangea cuttings to propagate more.

 As well as saving money, this method means you’ll get a new hydrangea that’s identical to the mother plant.
 Here’s our step-by-step guide for growing hydrangeas from cuttings.